In Ukraine’s second city, a furious rain of bombs and rockets takes a toll: ‘There are no coffins left’

 The coats of workers who never came out still hung near the building’s battered entrance.

 Even though going outside was a gamble, people still ventured onto the streets in a daily hunt for food.
-With incomes slashed and supplies scarce, people waited in lines for free handouts for nine or ten hours.
-Some still came awayempty-handed.
+With incomes slashed and supplies scarce, people waited in lines for free handouts for nine or 10 hours.
+Some still came away empty-handed.

 Oksana Levchenko, 38, waited for five and a half hours on Wednesday, starting at 6 a.m., but there were only diapers left when she got to the front.
 She’d been hoping for food.